HomeDirectoriesVoice Search Optimization for Business Directories: Reaching Conversational Queries

 • Simple, conversational language

-Another important aspect of voice-friendly content is readability.
-Voice search results typically have a Flesch-Kincaid readability score of around 8th to 9th grade level.
-This means using shorter sentences, simpler vocabulary (except for necessary technical terms), and a conversational tone.
+Readability is another part of voice-friendly content.
+Voice search results usually sit around an 8th to 9th grade Flesch-Kincaid reading level.
+That means shorter sentences, simpler vocabulary (except for necessary technical terms), and a conversational tone.

 Here’s how different types of voice queries might be structured in a business directory:

-Business directories should also consider implementing featured snippet optimization.
-Voice assistants often read featured snippets when answering questions, so structuring your content to win these positions can significantly boost voice search visibility.
+Business directories should also work on featured snippet optimization.
+Voice assistants often read featured snippets when answering questions, so structuring your content to win these spots can boost voice search visibility.
 Some effective formats include:

 • Numbered lists for process-based questions